-ART 457 Senior Show 1.5 credits
+ART 457 Senior Show

 This course is required of all senior art majors.
 The student will create a senior art exhibit.
 Emphasis will be placed on the content and quality of works shown, professional gallery/visual presentation and a final oral presentation.
 ART 457 is required of majors.
 Offered as needed